evanca/quick-portfolio/index.md

 ---
 [Regional EMS Call Prediction in Virginia Beach ](/MyProject/Xiaoran_Yujing_TeamPsyduckHeadache~!)|
+[Presentation and Interface Design](/MyProject/EMS_presentation.pdf)
+<br><br/>
-[Presentation and Interface Design](/MyProject/EMS_presentation.pdf) A predicting model to forecast when and where the EMS calls take place on the next few weeks.
-Helped to better place ambulances at certain places adn times to reduce response times.
+A predicting model to forecast when and where the EMS calls take place on the next few weeks.
+Helping to better place ambulances at certain places adn times to reduce response times.
 Skills used: R, zero-inflated poisson model, time and spatial lag, Figma
 <img src="images/combine.jpg?raw=true"/>

 ---
+[Weapon Violation Prediction in Chicago](/MyProject/XiaoranWang_RiskPrediction)
+<br><br/>
-[Weapon Violation Prediction in Chicago](/MyProject/XiaoranWang_RiskPrediction) A geospatial risk prediction for the case of weapon violaiton in Chicago.
-Discussed the reporting and selection bias, as well as fairness and recidivism.
+A geospatial risk prediction for the case of weapon violaiton in Chicago.
+Discussing the reporting and selection bias, as well as fairness and recidivism.
 Skills used: R, Possion Regression Model
 <img src="images/wv.jpg?raw=true"/>